Mirijam1/EfficientNetV2_reproduction/index.md

 In our experiments with various hyperparameters on the EfficientNetV2 model, we observed the following trends:

-1. Training accuracy for the original models and those with an increased dropout rate were similar.
+1. Training accuracy for the original models and those with an increased dropout rate was similar.
 However, for models with increased stochastic depth, it took longer to reach the accuracy of the original and increased dropout models.
 In contrast, the models with reduced depth and fewer layers in the convolution blocks experienced faster convergence and higher training accuracy.

 2. Test accuracy exhibited a consistent pattern depending on the input resolution.
-On average, the test accuracy increased for higher resolution images and decreased for lower resolution ones.
+On average, the test accuracy increased for higher-resolution images and decreased for lower-resolution ones.

 3. Among all the models, the one with reduced depth trained the fastest.
 The other models' training speeds were generally close to the original model.

 4. The use of a changing learning rate using a scheduler, generally increased the accuracy of our models on the test sets.

-From our exploration of various hyperparameters and their effects on the EfficientNetV2 model, we have gained valuable insights into its behavior and performance.
+From our exploration of various hyperparameters and their effects on the EfficientNetV2 model, we have gained valuable insights into its behaviour and performance.
 Our findings highlight the model's sensitivity to input resolution, learning rate, and architectural changes.
-The experiments demonstrated that reducing complexity, either through depth reduction or decreasing the number of layers in convolution blocks, can lead to faster training times while maintaining reasonable accuracy levels, particularly for higher resolution inputs.
+The experiments demonstrated that reducing complexity, either through depth, reduction or decreasing the number of layers in convolution blocks, can lead to faster training times while maintaining reasonable accuracy levels, particularly for higher-resolution inputs.

 The results also emphasized the importance of regularization techniques, such as dropout and stochastic depth, in preventing overfitting and improving generalization.
 However, the effectiveness of these techniques is influenced by factors such as dataset size, input resolution, and learning rate scheduling.
 In conclusion, EfficientNetV2 is a versatile and powerful model whose performance can be fine-tuned through careful consideration and adjustment of hyperparameters, input size, and training strategies to achieve optimal results in various applications.

 ### Ablation Study

-When performing abaltion studies, the most interesting components for investigation are the ones that contribute significantly to the model's performance.
-EfficientNetV2 is a state-of-the-art model that is designed to achieve high accuracy while minimizing computational cost.
+When performing ablation studies, the most interesting components for investigation are the ones that contribute significantly to the model's performance.
+EfficientNetV2 is a state-of-the-art model that is designed to achieve high accuracy while minimizing computational costs.

 To understand the components that contribute most to EfficientNetV2's performance, one might conduct an ablation study to investigate the impact of various architectural components, such as the number of layers or the size of the bottleneck layers.

 Specifically, we will be exploring whether the proposed configuration mentioned in the literature can be modified to reduce the size of the model or simplify the architecture.
 By systematically removing or modifying components of the model, we will be able to determine the impact of each component on the overall performance of the model.
 This will allow us to gain a deeper understanding of the mechanisms underlying the success of the EfficientNetV2 model and evaluate the relevance of the proposed configuration.
 Ultimately, the results of this study will provide valuable insights into the design of efficient and effective models for computer vision tasks.

-Please refer to the default EfficientNetv2 architecture give below to understand for later ablation modifications:
+Please refer to the default EfficientNetv2 architecture given below to understand later ablation modifications:

 ```
 default_architecture = [